Inveracity/guides/content/posts/golang.md

 | GOBIN | `C:\Users\<username>\go\bin` |
 | GOPATH | `C:\Users\<username>\go` |

-This ensures Go can be run from commandline and that dependencies land in the right folders.
+This ensures Go can be run from the command line and that dependencies land in the right folders.

 When upgrading Go simply delete `C:\Users\<username>\go` and create a new folder to extract the new version in.